FBI agents admired James Comey, despite what Trump said about him

 Related: Timeline: What Led to FBI Director James Comey’s Firing

-The agents were questioned about Comey in March 2017, around the time Comey first publicly confirmed that the FBI was investigating whether the Trump campaign colluded with Russian attempts to influence the 2016 election.
+The agents, along with civilian FBI employees, were questioned about Comey in March 2017, around the time Comey first publicly confirmed that the FBI was investigating whether the Trump campaign colluded with Russian attempts to influence the 2016 election.
 In testimony to Congress, Comey also debunked Trump's claim that former President Barack Obama had wiretapped Trump Tower.
 Those remarks marked a turning point in Comey's relationship with Trump.

 By then, the uproar over Comey's late-2016 public statements about the FBI's probe of Hillary Clinton's use of a private email server ─ which Clinton has said contributed to her defeat ─ was several months in the past.